omorobot/omoros/README.md

 ### 1.4 Serial Port Configuations

 Attach the USB to Serial port into the PC and check the path of the port.
-Normally these paths are set as /dev/ttyUSB# however, the numbers are regularly changed by order of connections and not fixed.
+Normally these paths are set as /dev/ttyUSB# however, if there are multiple of USB ports are connected, the numbers are regularly changed by order of connections and not fixed.

-You will need to modify contents of /etc/udev/rules.d to fix the path of the port.
+To fix the path of the port, the contents of /etc/udev/rules.d need to be modified.

-Use lsusb command to identify idVendor and idProduct your USB-Serial port.
+First, run lsusb command to identify idVendor and idProduct of the USB-Serial port.
 ```
 $ lsusb
 Bus 001 Device 029: ID 0403:6001 Future Technology Devices International, Ltd FT232 USB-Serial (UART) IC
 ```
-Check numbers followed by ID and the former one ("0403" part) is idVendor while the latter"6001" represents idProduct.
+Check numbers followed by ID and the former one ("0403" part) is idVendor while the latter "6001" represents idProduct.
 Go to bringup folder and open "99-omoros.rules" with your favorite text editor and modify numbers accordingly.
 ```
 SUBSYSTEM=="tty", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6001", MODE:="0666", GROUP:="dialout", SYMLINK+="ttyMotor"